The casket of the last deceased hostage, Ran Gvili, was returned to Israel on Monday.

-The IDF announced on Monday, following the completion of the identification process by the National Institute of Forensic Medicine, in cooperation with the Israel Police and the Military Rabbinate, that IDF representatives informed the family of the deceased hostage, Sergeant First Class Ran Gvili, that their loved one has been identified and will be returned for burial.
+The IDF announced earlier in the day that, following the completion of the identification process by the National Institute of Forensic Medicine, in cooperation with the Israel Police and the Military Rabbinate, IDF representatives informed the family of the deceased hostage, Sergeant First Class Ran Gvili, that their loved one has been identified and will be returned for burial.

 With this, all hostages have been returned from the Gaza Strip to the State of Israel.
 This is the first time since 2014 that there are no hostages, alive or deceased, being held by terrorists in Gaza.
 The IDF expressed deep condolences to the family and said it will continue to support the families and the returnees, and to act to strengthen the security of the citizens of Israel.